andreoliwa/dotfiles/README.md

 ## command

-There is a script `multi-dev-machine` in the `bin` directory for setting up and updating development environments:
+There is a script `dotfiles-setup` in the `bin` directory for setting up and updating development environments:

 -   bootstrap/updates the local environment
 -   install Galaxy roles
 -   run Ansible on Vagrant VMs

-Type `multi-dev-machine -h` to see all possibilities.
+Type `dotfiles-setup -h` to see all possibilities.

 ## special files